toomore/COSCUP2013Secretary-Toolkit/scripts/2024/tpl/volunteer_20240118.md

 Hi {{name}},
 The COSCUP 2024 organizing team successfully kicked off last week, and each team has started recruiting volunteers for this year.
 Join us in preparing for the annual event!
 This message will guide you through important information for future participation in COSCUP, whether you are a volunteer, community partner, speaker, sponsor, or attendee!
+By the way, all the [session videos](https://www.youtube.com/@coscup) from 2023 have been uploaded to YouTube.
+If you missed any sessions you wanted to hear, you can watch the video replays!

 ## Basic Information